PairHits program

 --belt=value

 The maximum allowed number of consecutive deletions, and total of deletions at lack of insertions (0 means that deletions are not permitted).
 Value -1 means that there is no limitation on the number of deletions.
-Default value is 2.
+The default value is 2.

 --config=filename

 The configuration file name, which may include a directory path.
-If the name contains blanks, the whole argument must be enclosed in double quotes.
-Default is "config.ini" file in the working directory.
+If the name contains spaces, the whole argument must be enclosed in double quotes.
+The default is config.ini file in the working directory.

 -d value